Nguyễn Tuân

 Nguyễn Tuân (July 10, 1910 – July 28, 1987) was a renowned Vietnamese author.
-Books about public schools in Vietnam rank him as one of the nine most famous authors of contemporary Vietnamese literature.
-He wrote essays on multiple subjects, with a clever and creative use of language.
+Books about public schools in Vietnam rank him as one of the nine most famous authors of modern Vietnamese literature, specifically during the Indochina wars period.
+He wrote essays on multiple subjects, with clever and creative use of language.
 Hanoi has a street named after him, in the Thanh Xuan district.

 Biography

 Nguyễn Tuân was born on July 10, 1910, on Hàng Bạc street in Hanoi.
 His family lived in Thượng Đình hamlet, Nhân Mục commune (commonly known as Mọc village), today part of Nhân Chính ward, Thanh Xuân district, Hanoi.
 His family adhered to the traditional Confucianism, but by the time of his childhood, Confucianism and traditional Chinese-influenced education had started to decline, replaced by more modern French-influenced culture.

-In 1929, during his last year of the intermediate schooling (the equivalence of ninth grade in junior high school), Nguyễn Tuân was suspended because of his participation in a petition against a few French teachers, who demeaned Vietnamese people.
+In 1929, during his last year of intermediate schooling (the equivalence of ninth grade in junior high school), Nguyễn Tuân was suspended because of his participation in a petition against a few French teachers, who demeaned Vietnamese people.
 Shortly after, he was imprisoned for illegally crossing the border of colonial French Indochina to Thailand.
 Upon his release, he started writing as a journalist and an author.

-Nguyễn Tuân began his writings in the early 1930s, but only gained public recognition from 1938 with several essays and reports such as Vang Bóng Một Thời (Echo and Shadow Upon a Time), Một Chuyến Đi (A Trip), etc. In 1941, he was again imprisoned, this time for his communication with the political revolutionaries.
+Nguyễn Tuân began his writings in the early 1930s, but only gained public recognition in 1938 with several essays and reports such as Vang Bóng Một Thời (Echo and Shadow Upon a Time), Một Chuyến Đi (A Trip), etc. In 1941, he was again imprisoned, this time for his communication with the political revolutionaries.

 After the August Revolution in 1945, Nguyễn Tuân joined the Communist party and kept working as a writer.
-From 1948 to 1958, he held the position of Chief Secretary of Vietnamese Art & Literature Association.
+From 1948 to 1958, he held the position of Chief Secretary of the Vietnamese Art & Literature Association.
 His works during this time feature mostly the scenery and cultural color of Vietnam, such as the collection of essays Sông Đà (River Đà) (1960), a diary from the Vietnam War (1965–1975), among others.

 Nguyễn Tuân died in Hanoi in 1987, leaving his readers a collection of exceedingly creative and artistic work.
 In 1996 he was awarded the Ho Chi Minh Award for Art and Literature.